mongoid/mongoid-slug/README.md

 end
 ```

-Sometimes, system constraints prevent using relation-based scoping.
-When this happens, you can scope slugs using multiple fields, addressing needs like database structure or performance issues.

-Here's a quick setup for multi-field scoping:
+You may scope slugs using multiple fields as per the following example:

 ```ruby
 class Employee